Tutorial 1: First steps with Tumult Analytics#

 Now, we need to load our first dataset, containing information about the

 members of our public library.
 Here, we get the data from a public

 spark.sparkContext.addFile( "https://tumult-public.s3.amazonaws.com/library-members.csv" ) members_df = spark.read.csv( SparkFiles.get("library-members.csv"), header=True, inferSchema=True )

 For more information about loading data files into Spark, see the Spark data sources documentation.

 Creating a Session#

-To compute queries using Tumult Analytics, we must first encapsulate the data
+To compute queries using Tumult Analytics, we must first wrap the data in a

-instantiates a Session on a Spark DataFrame with our private data, using the
+The following snippet instantiates a Session with a DataFrame of our private data using the

-Note that in addition to the data itself, we needed to provide the Session builder with a couple of additional pieces of information.
+Note that in addition to the data itself, we needed to provide a couple of additional pieces of information:

 privacy_budgetspecifies what privacy guarantee this Session will provide.
 We will discuss this in more detail in the next tutorial.